9 Date Energy Balls Recipes

 Why You’ll Love This Recipe

-- Super easy and fast to make – thanks to the food processor.
+- Quick & Simple: These no-bake date energy balls are super easy and fast to make, thanks to the food processor.

-- Each recipe calls for just a handful of whole-food ingredients.
+- Basic Ingredients: Each recipe calls for just a handful of whole-food ingredients.

-- They make a simple breakfast or snack and a great addition to lunch boxes.
+- Great Anytime: They make a simple breakfast or snack and are a great addition to lunch boxes.

 Recipe Ingredients